 The Good

 The best thing about the Apple Watch is that it’s not just a surf watch.
 It can do so much more when you’re not surfing, which makes this an overall great gadget.
-There are apps for all your other sports as well, like snowboarding, SUPing, and more.
+There are apps for all your other sports as well, like snowboarding, SUPing, running, walking your dog and more.

 For example, if you get the Apple watch that includes cellular service you can receive texts and calls while you’re out in the lineup.
 Now, I know what you’re probably thinking – that’s the last thing we need in the lineup.
 BUT – I have several friends who work “on call” shifts and need to be near a phone in case they get called into work.
 This enables them to surf and still be able to get those alerts.
 It’s also useful for those who need to be near a phone for any other reasons.

 Also – you don’t need the latest and greatest version.
-Apple just released the Apple Watch series 8, however my Series 6 is working extremely well for everything I need it to do surf-wise.
+Apple just released the Apple Watch series 11, but they also have the SE3 which is a slightly cheaper and more pared down version.
+However, my Series 6 is still working extremely well for everything I need it to do surf-wise.
 Personally, I wouldn’t get one older than the 5 just to future-proof yourself a bit.

 Where It Could Improve